-Scarborough is a proposed offshore gas mine being planned by Woodside and BHP which will accelerate catastrophic climate change, threaten endangered marine life and damage the oldest and largest art gallery in the world – the ancient Murujuga Aboriginal rock carvings.
+Scarborough is a proposed offshore gas mine being planned by Woodside which will accelerate catastrophic climate change, threaten endangered marine life and damage the oldest and largest art gallery in the world – the ancient Murujuga Aboriginal rock carvings.

 Scarborough is one of the dirtiest new fossil fuel projects currently planned in Australia – on track to release as much pollution as 20,000 flights around the world every day, for the next 25 years.